 What is the winter solstice?

-Winter solstice (12/21), a time when the day is its shortest when concerning daylight.
+Winter solstice is on or around 12/21, a time when the day is its shortest when concerning daylight.
 This is when one of the Earth’s poles is farthest away from the sun.
-We usher in the beginning of Winter.
+At this time, we usher in the beginning of Winter.
 A time for a pause, inner reflection, rest, and creating plans for the new season.
-This is a turning point during the year, a time of rebirth as this marks the start of a new solar year.
+This is a turning point during the year, a time of rebirth, as this marks the start of a new solar year.
 This event is widely celebrated across the globe in many different ways.

 Celebrate Solstice Around The World